Please navigate to the type of activity in which you are presenting.

 Depending on the point in the seminar planning cycle, a date or date options may already be chosen.
 The CPD Coordinator will advise you of this and ask for your availability.

-A title of the session can be determined in collaboration between you and the CPD Coordinator.
-The typical goal is to create something descriptive and eye catching.
+The title for the session can be determined in collaboration between you and the CPD Coordinator.
+The typical goal is to create something descriptive and eye-catching.

 The following are items you must provide to the CPD Coordinator: